If you're looking for the best Christmas cut out cookies. This is the recipe!

 The last step though, is the most fun.
 We take all of our miscellaneous sprinkles from the year and we use those to decorate the cookies after we frost then.
 We come up with crazy patterns and color combinations, we make cookie boys and girls to looks like each member of our family and we don't fret if they don't look perfect.

 Everyone participates and all the cookies look different.
 The kids eat half the toppings straight out of the bowl and sneak bite of cookies while we're not looking.
 Everything gets covered in flour and it's a giant mess.
 So, is it a lot of work?
 Yeah.
 Does it feel like work though?
 Sometimes.
-Do we do it every year anyway?
-You bet!

 We normally use quick oats since they are softer and thinner and probably help the cookie hold together better and might offer a cleaner edge when cut out.
 But rolled oats or old fashioned oats should work fine too, you'll just have thicker chunks of oatmeal and the cookies might be a little more dry tasting.